Proceeds of crime policy

 Referrals to the FIU will be considered on merit by the FIU, but will be prioritised with reference to one or more of the following factors:

-Where financial benefit from the defendant’s criminality is clearly significant and realisable assets have already been identified.
+- where financial benefit from the defendant’s criminality is clearly significant

 Implications of the policy